How to get a cargo bike in Canada

 - Build your own.
 Tom's cargo bikes has plans for building your own long john.
 Fun, but not an option for most people.

-Importers and Retail - Eastern Canada
+Retail - Eastern Canada

 - Curbside Cycle - Imports the Danish Nihola tricycle cargobike and Dutch Babboe cargobikes.